olcf/olcf-user-docs/accounts/accounts_and_projects.rst

 performance to maximize scientific application efficiency and productivity on leadership computing platforms.
 The OLCF Resource Utilization Council, as well as independent referees, review and approve all DD requests.
-Applications are accepted year round via the `OLCF Director's Discretion Project
+Applications are accepted year-round via the `OLCF Director's Discretion Project
 Application <https://www.olcf.ornl.gov/for-users/documents-forms/olcf-directors-discretion-project-application/>`__.

 **Vendor –** OLCF resources are also available to ORNL vendors.
-Applications may be submitted year round by completing the `Vendor Project
+Applications may be submitted year-round by completing the `Vendor Project
 Application <https://www.olcf.ornl.gov/support/getting-started/olcf-vendor-project-application/>`__.